Friedmann-like universes with torsion: Discussion

-We started by showing that, at least within the limits of our adopted torsion ansatz, the Ricci, the Einstein and the matter energy-momentum tensors maintained the symmetry of their general relativistic counterparts.
-Then assuming classical matter with zero spin and using both 1+3~covariant and metric-based techniques, we derived the continuity, the Friedmann and the Raychaudhuri equations of FRW-like cosmologies with non-zero torsion.
+We started by showing that, within the limits of our adopted torsion field, the Ricci, the Einstein and the matter energy-momentum tensors maintained the symmetry of their general relativistic counterparts.
+Using both $1+3$~covariant and metric-based techniques, we then derived the associated continuity, Friedmann and Raychaudhuri equations.
+These allowed us to quantify the relative strength of the torsion effects by means of an associated $\Omega $-parameter and a set of dimensionless variables.
 A number of new possibilities emerged.
-We found, in particular, that torsion can play the role of the spatial curvature, as well as that of the cosmological constant, depending on the specifics of the scenario in hand.
-The orientation of the torsion vector relative to the fundamental 4-velocity field, namely whether it is future or past-directed, was also a decisive factor.
-Among others, the versatility of the torsion effects meant that empty spacetimes with zero 3-curvature and no cosmological constant are not necessarily static, but they can experience exponential expansion.
-Analogous results were also noted in~\cite{ITP}.
-Also, the torsional analogue of the Milne universe no longer exhibits the familiar coasting expansion of its standard counterpart, but undergoes accelerated de Sitter-like inflation.
-Moreover, in the presence of torsion, there exist torsional analogues of the Einstein-static universe for all three types of spatial curvature.
-Unlike the classic (torsion-free) Einstein model, for appropriate choices of the torsion field and of the spatial curvature, these static universes can be stable against linear scalar perturbations even for dust matter.
+We found that torsion can play the role of the spatial curvature and mimic the effects of the cosmological constant, depending on the specifics of the scenario in hand.
+The orientation of the torsion vector relative to the fundamental 4-velocity field was also a decisive factor.
+Among others, it determines whether torsion will show a tendency to decelerate or accelerate the expansion of the host spacetime.
+The versatility of the torsion effects meant that empty spacetimes with zero 3-curvature and no cosmological constant are not necessarily static, but can experience exponential expansion (see also~\cite{ITP} for similar results).
+The introduction of spatial curvature, or matter, did not seem to change the aforementioned picture.
+We found that the torsion analogues of the Milne and the Einstein-de Sitter universes no longer exhibit their familiar coasting and power-law expansion, but can experience de Sitter-like inflation.
+All these findings raise the possibility that universes with non-zero torsion might have gone through an early (or a late) phase of accelerated expansion without requiring a cosmological constant, an inflaton field, or some sort of dark energy.

-Finally, we would like to close our discussion with some thoughts on possible future work.
-As mentioned in \S~\ref{ssTA}, torsion typically distorts the isotropy (in principle the inhomogeneity as well) of the host spacetime.
-Given that, it is worth exploring the possible forms the torsion field can take in universes with a lesser degree of symmetry than the Friedmann models.
-The phenomenologically rich family of the anisotropic Bianchi spacetimes, for example, could provide a fertile ground for investigating and testing the wider implications of torsion for cosmology.